Transatlantic Council, Boy Scouts of America

 Recognition of Veterans with the Legion of Honor, the highest award the French government can bestow for service to the country

 Save these Beaches, our petition to UNESCO to declare the D-Day Beaches a World Heritage Site

 Messengers of Peace, a reaffirmation of our common values, our commitment to build a better future based on preserving our resources and recognition of our common humanity.

 It will be followed by a dinner for our Scouts and Distinguished Guests served in Vierville sur Mer.

-The committee will choose between a hot meal (paella) or a sandwich platter.
+The committee will choose between a hot meal (paella) .
 This is included in the registration fee and a ticket will be issued for each meal as part of your packet.

 We are looking to close the campfire with a fireworks over Omaha Beach during high tide.

 Sunday: 9 a.m....
 Closing Ceremony at the US Cemetery at Colleville sur Mer

 The bungalows are filled and we have a wait list.
 We do understand that although a bungalow costs as much as a hotel that for many families these are preferable to having a hotel room(s).
 If you would like to be on the wait list or would like us to make a reservation on your behalf please use this form.